 Daniele Duca

-BOFH excuse for today: Internet shut down due to maintainance
+BOFH excuse for today: Virus transmitted from computer to sysadmins.

 This site best viewed with eyes